“FreeSpotting” : A New Technique For Healing Emotions

 FreeSpotting is a recent discovery (2017) made by Fiona De Vos, a therapist in the Philippines.
 In my experience this technique will often produce almost magical results in just a few minutes.

-This is a 2 minute video example:
+This is me in this video example:

 If I found myself with a limited amount of time and in a highly emotional state, “FreeSpotting” is what I would do first.
 Just a few days ago, I successfully used it on myself.
 I say to myself when doing the procedure, “It’s OK to feel this” repeatedly in my mind while feeling the feeling/s.